a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 				1. Can be configured to act as a load balancer

 ### A Reference Software System for Discussing Scalability ###
+1. System for Scalability Discussion

+		Web Browser -> Web application -> Business Application -> Database

+	1. How to scale the application? - to handle millions of users

 ### Scalability Principles ###
+1. Decentralization - Monolith is an anti-pattern for scalability
+	1. More workers - Instances, Threads
+	2. Specialized workers - Services
+2. Independence
+	1. Multiple workers are as good as a single worker if they can't work independently
+		1. They must work concurrently to maximum extent
+	2. Independence is impeded by
+		1. Shared resources
+		2. Shared mutable data

 ### Modularity for Scalability ###
 ### Replication ###
 ### Stateful Replication in Web Applications ###